 CTE has the following equipment available for checkout:

-If you are new to this technology, CTE’s Virtual Environments Graduate Assistants are available to help you with learning how to use the technology, the setting up process, finding applications for your curriculum, and any other questions you may have.
+If you are new to this technology, the CTE’s Virtual Environments Assistant is available to help you with learning how to use the technology, the setting up process, finding applications for your curriculum, and any other questions you may have.

 What are the Virtual Environments Technologies?

-Oculus Quest: Tether-less headset, so no computer is required to use it.
+First all-in-one, tether-less gaming system for VR.
+Play almost anywhere with just a VR headset and controllers, so no computer is required to use it.
 The set up includes the headset and 2 Controllers.
-This device runs apps through the Oculus Store.
+This device runs apps through the Meta Quest Store.

 Phone Insert Headsets: There are headsets that are available that students can buy for as low as $6.
 They are easy to use and work by downloading a VR app onto a smartphone and placing a smartphone inside of the headset.
 An example of this is the Google Cardboard; however, there are many others on the market.
 Please note: these are available for students and faculty to checkout from the Thomas Cooper Library’s Tech Lounge.